-When we launched the Whole Mamas Pregnancy Program, our team was surprised by the number of women who joined because they were preparing to become pregnant.
+When we launched the Whole Mamas Pregnancy Program, our team was surprised by the number of women who joined because they wanted to prepare for conception.
 These women weren’t quite ready to be mamas, but they wanted to learn everything they could about readying themselves for a healthy, happy pregnancy.
 We love this!
-Preconception health is important, and it’s inspiring to see so many women interested in educating themselves on the topic.
+Preconception health is important!
+It’s inspiring to see so many women interested in educating themselves on the topic.

-In that spirit, Whole Mamas director Steph Greunke has created a comprehensive guide to preconception health for the mamas in our pregnancy program.
-We recently released it, and if you’re interested in learning more suggestions for preconception health, you can sign up for our monthly newsletter.
-As a thank you, we’ll send you our free 15-page preconception health guide.
+In that spirit, Whole Mamas director Steph Greunke created a comprehensive guide to preconception health for the mamas in our pregnancy program.
+If you’re interested in learning more suggestions for preconception health, you can sign up for our monthly newsletter.

 Want access to this bonus resource and all future resources from Steph and our team?
 Join our Whole Mamas Pregnancy Program today.

 This is easier said than done, especially if you’re undergoing fertility treatment, but know that it can make a difference.
 Practice saying “no” to additional responsibilities and consider tasks that you can eliminate from your daily to-do list.
 While yoga and meditation can be helpful, if that’s your thing, they can also feel like an added responsibility.
 That’s only going to add to your stress.
 You know yourself and the practices that best suit you.
 Our preconception guide includes a list of useful strategies to deal with the normal stressors of daily life.